Cauchy–Riemann equations

-A visual depiction of a vector X in a domain being multiplied by a complex number z, then mapped by f, versus being mapped by f then being multiplied by z afterwards.
-If both of these result in the point ending up in the same place for all X and z, then f satisfies the Cauchy–Riemann condition.
+A visual depiction of a vector X in a domain being multiplied by a complex number z, then mapped by df, versus being mapped by df then being multiplied by z afterwards.
+If both of these result in the point ending up in the same place for all X and z, then f satisfies the Cauchy–Riemann condition at the basepoint.

-In the field of complex analysis in mathematics, the Cauchy–Riemann equations, named after Augustin Cauchy and Bernhard Riemann, consist of a system of two partial differential equations which form a necessary and sufficient condition for a complex function of a complex variable to be complex differentiable.